ZAF07/tigerlily-e-bakery-api-gateway/README.md

   ## a.
 Docker Compose ##

   When developing locally, we need more than one service/repo to start in order to test and verify that our changes are valid.
 Traditionally, we would start all required services manually in a seperate terminal.
 This requires you having multiple terminal windows and VSC open.
-It also introduces human error and the need to restart those services upon each code change.
+This could introduce human errors and the need to restart those services upon each code change.

   Our services requires a couple of external dependencies in order to run.
 (Postgres & redis at the moment).
 Installing these dependencies individually in each of our computers takes time and could also risk having them installed with a different breaking verison.
 If we were to have 10 external dependencies, imagine how much time would be spent debugging dependency errors ...
 Yikes! 😱😱😱